top of page

 Dr. Chen’s Distance Acupuncture Technique (DAT) is a technique developed by Howard Chen, MD, that allows the acupuncture treatment of patients without the physical insertion of needles under their skin.
 It requires no significant participation or technical skill from the patient and can be done across any distance separating the patient and acupuncturist.

-As needles do not pierce the patient’s skin, side effects are minimal, while the benefits of a DAT treatment approximate an in-person acupuncture treatment, both in amount of improvement, as well as duration of action.
+As needles do not pierce the patient’s skin, side effects are minimal.
+The benefits of a DAT treatment approximate an in-person acupuncture treatment, both in amount of improvement, as well as duration of action.

 Preparation for a DAT Treatment